Disposal of anatomical specimens, former anatomical specimens and body parts

 The HT Act does not reference a method of disposal according to the type or size of the specimen or relevant material.

 It is good practice for staff at HTA licensed establishments to agree the acceptance criteria for relevant material with their local incineration facility as part of any disposal agreements.
-It may be that staff at HTA licensed establishments are required to reduce the size of relevant material prior to it being sent for disposal by incineration.
+It may be that staff at HTA licensed establishments are required to further prepare relevant material prior to it being sent for disposal by incineration.